Arthlec/MeloMix/README.md

-# Projet_E3 - MeloMix
+# MeloMix

-Projet de Troisième année à ESIEE Paris (Application Android de musique)

-Equipe composée de :
+Project made by third year students at ESIEE Paris in 4 months from may to july 2018.

 - SEBAN Dan
 - VALENCE Corentin